Your Registration has been done successfully.

 If you are someone who loves nature and all its beauty, but you do not consider yourself fit enough for a proper trek, though surely a little bit of workout and determination will change that, then Andharban Trek is just the thing for you.
 Unlike most treks the path of this trek is descending, making Andharban trek extremely easy and almost too perfect for beginners.
 The trek starts at Pimpri Dam which lies at a convenient distance of 200 meters from Pimpri Village in Maharashtra.
 During this offbeat trek, you will pass through glistening streams of water, get to enjoy the diverse flora and fauna of Andharban forest, and at the end reach Bhira Dam; all of this will just take 4-5 hours.

-Best time to go for this trek is during the monsoon and pre-monsoon season.
+The best time to go for this trek is during the monsoon and pre-monsoon season.
 As the name suggests venturing into this dark, dense forest will be much more interesting when the forest is covered in fog.
 The only thing that will make this trek just slightly tricky will be the slippery path, but other than that you will be able to enjoy the scenic beauty of this place without any obstacles whatsoever.

 If you want to make the most of this trek and add a little bit of thrill in the journey, a night trek will take care of all those things for you.
 Wandering through a dark forest at night seems like something that has come right out of Harry Potter novels.
 Just make sure you follow the trail of the trek carefully, in order to not get lost in the valley, and you will be good to go.